caltechlibrary/dataset/docs/dsindexer/defining-indexes.md

 # Defining Indexes

 _dsindexer_ builds an index from an index definition file.
 The definition file is a JSON document.
+It is the same JSON structure as used by the [bleve](https://blevesearch.com) command line tool.

 ## A minimal index definition